 Finally, there’s also the VantageScore, a credit rating meant to compete with FICO, created by the three reporting agencies using combined information.

-Lenders use credit scores along with other information regarding income, other debts, legal judgments, and past borrowing repayment history to make lending decisions when you apply for new credit like a mortgage or credit card.
+Payday loans direct lenders use credit scores along with other information regarding income, other debts, legal judgments, and past borrowing repayment history to make lending decisions when you apply for new credit like a mortgage or credit card.

 The Information Credit Scores Depends On